SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 Do you know how often visitors interact with your Get a Demo button or other crucial elements on the website that drive conversions and new signups?
 Start using Hotjar’s heat maps and session replays to track clicks and measure user experiences.

-With Hotjar heat maps you can track just how many users of users engage with your product’s interface and what are the most used elements.
+With Hotjar heat maps you can track just how many users engage with your product’s interface and what are the most used elements.
 You can then optimize the user experience by rearranging your dashboard in a way that provides the best usability.

 Google Analytics — for tracking links